secure-compilation/secure-compilation.github.io/index.markdown

 [have a gross salary](https://www.inria.fr/en/institute/recruitment/offers/phd/faq#section4) of €1958 per month for their first and second year (€1586 net) and €2059 per month for their third year (€1668 net).
-For more information about doing a PhDs at Inria please consult [Xavier Leroy's post on the topic](http://gallium.inria.fr/~xleroy/these.html) or the
+For more information about doing a PhD at Inria please consult [Xavier Leroy's post on the topic](http://gallium.inria.fr/~xleroy/these.html) or the
 [official Inria FAQ](https://www.inria.fr/en/institute/recruitment/offers/phd/faq).